xybits/vagrant-ansible-postgresql-pgpool/README.md

-# vagrant-multiservers
+# vagrant-ansible-postgresql

-Example of multiple servers orchestration with Vagrant, Ansible and Puppet
+Example of PostgreSQL replication with two servers: master and standby

 ## Prerequisites: